 2. Cooperation based on the need of each country

-JICA will analyze issues by each country for which it has primary responsibility, and cooperate based on the "Sendai Framework for Disaster Risk Reduction" to reduce and alleviate disaster risks and the resulting damage most efficiently and effectively for each country.
+JICA analysis issues in each country for which it has primary responsibility, and cooperates based on the "Sendai Framework for Disaster Risk Reduction" to reduce and alleviate disaster risks and the resulting damages most efficiently and effectively.